SEO has existed for a long time now. It all started in 1997, so SEO had a lot of time to mature.

 I would personally work with a brand designer and get some consultation on whether my app logo looks good and modern.
 If not, I’d look into doing other variations and see which one would look the best.

-Designing isn’t a technical thing, and it’s highly objective.
+Designing isn’t technical and is highly objective.
 That’s mainly why we give an overall structure to how you optimize creatives but leave the details to you.

 3- A/B Testing